Forced Adoption Practices

 Senate Inquiry into former forced adoption policies and practices

-Australian Government Response to the Senate Inquiry Recommendations
+Australian Government response to the Senate Inquiry recommendations

-The Government’s response to the recommendations of the Senate Inquiry Report into Former Forced Adoption Policies and Practices was announced on 21 March 2013 following the National Apology.
+The Government’s response to the recommendations of the Senate Inquiry report was announced in March 2013 following the National Apology.

 - $5 million to:

 - develop guidelines and training materials for mental health professionals to assist in the diagnosis, treatment and care of those affected by forced adoption practices.
 Mental health professionals can claim Continued Professional Development points by completing the Australian Psychological Society’s (APS) eight hour online course ‘Working with people affected by forced adoption’.
 The APS also offers a free one-hour overview ‘Understanding past forced adoption policies and practices’, and a two-hour course for general practitioners (GPs) with guidance on delivering effective care.
 For more information go to the APS website.

 - increase capacity, under the former Access to Allied Psychological Services (ATAPS) program to meet a possible ‘surge’ of demand for services by clients affected by past forced adoption practices in the immediate post Apology period and to give priority to those who identify as being affected by forced adoption.
 Please contact your Primary Health Network (PHN) for more information about accessing mental health services including psychological therapy services previously available under the former ATAPS program.
 Contact details for all PHNs can be found using the PHN map locator.

 - $1.5 million for the National Archives of Australia website and exhibition to document the experiences of those affected by forced adoption and increase the awareness and understanding of these experiences in the community.

 The Department of Social Services (DSS) funds seven support service organisations to provide coordinated, specialist support services across Australia for those affected by forced adoptions policies and practices.

 Resources for support services